joaroque/bootstrapy/README.md

 And what is the use of those labels?\
 I have been using these labels in projects as a minimal output schema.\
 If some error occured in your program or something else bad happened you don't need to print the whole line in red.
-With hue, you can simply do this
+With Bootstrapy, you can simply do this

 ```python
 print(Strapy.BAD+ "Lorem ipsum dolor sit amet" + Strapy.END)